 Clearing Only: fee and commission schedule containing only clearing commissions, exchange fees charged to the clearing broker and clearing fees

 FCR will populate the Exchange Fee and Clearing Fee per rate line based on the Client's Exchange Membership.
 The Client manages their party's exchange membership in Manage Parties page.
 If the Client is not an active FCR party then the Broker can set memberships.
 These memberships can be applied and updated by selecting the "Memberships" button when viewing the rate schedule which opens a list of exchanges specific to the rate schedule where the Broker can select a membership type.

 -The Interest Rate Schedule applies only to Broker managed rates.
 A default Interest Rate schedule can be set up at the party level in the Mange Party page or uploaded in the workstream.
 This schedule is optional unless the party makes an Interest Rate schedule a requirement in the Manage Party page.

 A Document will be available to Send for Approval once composition is complete on required workstreams and they show as "Ready".

 Next, the creator of the Document will send the Document for Approval.

 Parties have the option of setting up their party to require two different users to action the document in order for it to be approved.
 This means that the user sending the document for Approval cannot also Approve the document in the Internal Review state.

-Post Approval, the Document moves to Internal Review state.
+Post Composition, the Document moves to Internal Review state.